When you have a job gap on your resume, you might wonder what that gap conveys to potential employers.

 With the common nature of job gaps, it is important to understand that it is completely okay to have one on your resume.
 Whatever your reason for taking time off, you can prepare yourself to address the gap.
 If you take the time to address your job gap carefully, you will find that you can move back into the workforce more easily.

-Today we will share the best ways to explain away any job gaps on your resume.
+In this article, learn the best ways to explain any job gaps on your resume while you find a new job.

 How to make the gap less dramatic